 To support the implementation of Local Law 20 - Open Air Fires a comprehensive community engagement and education plan has been developed, including online learning, mailouts, social media, face-to-face awareness sessions and direct communication to those who registered their details.
-These community engagement activities will begin in early 2022.
+These community engagement activities will begin in during 2022 (pending the commencement of the Local Law).